 An Iconic Photographer of the Twentieth Century

-George Hoyningen-Huene (1900–1968) is acknowledged as one of the most iconic pioneers in the genre of fashion photography.
-His elegant pared down style has had a dramatic impact on fashion houses around the world and his work continues to have relevance today, as someone who created some of the most striking photographic portraits and compositions of the twentieth century.
+George Hoyningen-Huene (1900–1968) is acknowledged as an iconic pioneer in the genre of fashion photography.
+His elegant pared down style has had a dramatic impact on subsequent photographers around the world and his work continues to have relevance today, as an artist who created some of the most striking photographic portraits and compositions of the early twentieth century.

-G H-H was born in St. Petersburg.
-His father was a Baltic aristocrat, who was chief equerry to Tsar Nicolas II.
+Huene was born in St. Petersburg.
+His father was a Baltic aristocrat, chief equerry to Tsar Nicolas II.
 His American mother was the daughter of the US Ambassador to Russia.
-His early life in the Tsar’s Court, was one of great opulence, privilege, political intrigue and high drama.
-This was a time of lavish banquets, and society balls, where fashionably dressed men in military uniforms and women in flowing gowns, including his mother and sisters, glided from one stunning salon to another.
-Hoyningen-Huene absorbed and was inspired by the beauty and sophistication of the pre-revolutionary period, influences that would eventually shape his personal style, and that of his work.
-His schooling was interrupted by the outbreak of WW1 and Europe had entered a period of great political upheaval.
+His early life in the Tsar’s Court was one of great opulence, privilege, political intrigue and high drama.
+This was a time of lavish banquets and society balls, where fashionably dressed men in military uniforms and women in flowing gowns, including his mother and sisters, glided from one stunning salon to another.
+Huene absorbed and was inspired by the beauty and sophistication of the pre-revolutionary period, influences that would eventually shape his personal style and his work.
+His schooling was interrupted by the outbreak of WW1 when Europe entered a period of great political upheaval.

-In Russia, in an attempt to save the monarchy, close friends of the G H-H family, were involved in a conspiracy to murder Rasputin.
+In Russia, in an attempt to save the monarchy, close friends of his family were involved in a conspiracy to murder Rasputin.
 George escaped with his mother and travelled through Finland to Sweden and then onto Norway, crossing the sea over to England.
-Everything owned in Russia by the family, was lost.
-He enlisted in the British army and played a part in a failed British counter-revolution plot.
-He eventually moved to Paris.
+Everything the family owned in Russia was lost.
+In 1919 he enlisted in the British army and played a part in a failed British counter-revolution plot.
+The following year, he moved to Paris.

-In Paris, he became part of the inner circle of the renown surrealist photographer, Man Ray (Emmanuel Radnitzky) with whom he collaborated in creating a portfolio of fashion photographs.
-Paris, at this time, was a hive of artistic expression – great writers, innovators and artists who were all actively pollinating new ways of expressing their ideas.
-G H-H and his circle included Salvador Dali, Lee Miller and Coco Chanel, as well as Picasso and the surrealists, Paul Éluard and Jean Cocteau.
+In Paris, he became part of the inner circle of the renowned surrealist photographer Man Ray (Emmanuel Radnitzky), with whom he collaborated in 1924 in creating a portfolio of fashion photographs.
+Paris at this time was a hive of artistic expression – great writers, innovators and artists who were all actively pollinating new ways of expressing their ideas.
+Huene’s circle included Salvador Dalí, Lee Miller and Coco Chanel, as well as Picasso and the surrealists Paul Éluard and Jean Cocteau.
 Huene began to make a name for himself as a well-respected fashion illustrator.
-His art teacher was the French cubist painter, André Lhote.
+His art teacher was the French cubist painter André Lhote.

-Huene’s unique, innovative and artistic vision made him an early leader in the world of photography.
-He was one of the first to capture the style of the Haute Couture fashion houses of Paris, Chanel, Balenciaga and Cartier, as is witnessed by the many covers, he shot for the world’s leading fashion magazines.
+Huene’s unique, innovative and artistic vision made him a leader in early fashion photography.
+He was one of the first to capture the style of the haute couture fashion houses of Paris, including Chanel and Balenciaga and the jeweler Cartier, as is witnessed by the many pictures he produced for the world’s leading fashion magazines.

-G H-H quickly rose to the position of Chief Photographer of Condé Nast’s French Vogue.
+Huene quickly rose to the position of Chief Photographer at Condé Nast’s French Vogue.
 His keen eye for elegance, sophistication, and the ease with which he moved in aristocratic circles, introduced him to some of the most beautiful women of the day, many of whom would become his models.
-He photographed the Swedish Lisa Fonssagrives, the world’s first supermodel, who later married Irving Penn.
+They included the Swedish dancer Lisa Fonssagrives, the world’s first supermodel, who later married the American photographer Irving Penn.

-G H-H was both haunted and inspired by the light and poetic beauty of Greece and its classic architecture.
+Huene was both intoxicated and inspired by the light and poetic beauty of Greece and its classical architecture.
 This became a recurring theme throughout his photographic career.

-He incorporated these major influences in his portrayal of beautiful glamorized images, with their succint symmetry, often against an imaginary vista.
-A perfect example of this unique style, is to be found in his iconic picture ’The Divers.’
-H-H created a world of elegance and produced some of the defining images of the genre.
-In George Hoyningen-Huene’s own words:
+He incorporated classical Grecian influences in his beautiful, carefully balanced images, often employing painted backdrops of imaginary vistas.
+A perfect example of this unique style is to be found in his iconic picture Divers (1930).
+Huene created a world of elegance and produced some of the defining images of the genre.
+In his own words:

 – George Hoyningen-Huene

-When asked to choose her favourite Vogue covers, Anna Wintour included H-H’s ’The Divers’ (July 1930).
-She also selected images by Edward Steichen, Horst P Horst, Irving Penn and Cecil Beaton.
-At the centre of this circle of international photographers, was H-H. This gifted group would help to create the look and style of the 1930s era, and beyond.
-Also included, were photographers Richard Avedon, Henri Cartier-Bresson, and Lee Miller, all of whom were active supporters of the human rights movement.
-G H-H was one of the first fashion photographers to use male models in photo shoots.
+When asked to choose her favorite Vogue photographs from the magazine’s long history, editor Anna Wintour included Huene’s Divers alongside images by Edward Steichen, Horst P. Horst, Lee Miller, Irving Penn and Cecil Beaton.
+Huene was at the centre of a circle of international practitioners responsible for shaping the look and style of the 1930s and beyond.
+He was also one of the first fashion photographers to use male models in photo shoots.

-George Hoyningen-Huene will be remembered for his unmatched talent for balancing colour, form, light, shadow, and the pared-back look of his images.
-Many of his timeless photographic masterpieces are in the collections of the world’s leading museums, including the Museum of Modern Art (MOMA), NYC.
+George Hoyningen-Huene will be remembered for his unmatched talent for balancing color, form, light and shadow, and for the neo-classical atmosphere of his images.
+Many of his timeless photographic masterpieces can today be seen in the collections of the world’s leading museums.

 © An essay by Bréon Rydell.
 All rights reserved.